RobertBaruch/4_digit_hex_display/README.md

   * 4x ATTINY84A-SSU (the 14-pin SOIC package)
   * 4x Vishay TDSR1060 7-segment displays
   * 2x 1x10 0.1" pitch pin headers (optional)

+In the image, it looks like the off segments are slightly lit, but they are actually very very slightly illuminated from the other segments.
+That's just a camera effect.
+In actual viewing conditions, the effect is hardly visible.
+If you wanted to reduce the lumens as well as the current consumption, you might increase the 3.3k resistors.

 ![Image of device](4_digit_hex_display_img.jpg)